Single-crossing condition: Example using cumulative distribution functions

 This condition could be interpreted as saying that for x'>x, the function g(t)=F(x',t)-F(x,t) crosses the horizontal axis at most once, and from below.
 The condition is not symmetric in the variables (i.e., we cannot switch x and t in the definition; the necessary inequality in the first argument is weak, while the inequality in the second argument is strict).

-Use in Social Choice
+Use in social choice and mechanism design

+Social choice

-In the study of social choice, the single-crossing condition is a condition on preferences.
+In social choice theory, the single-crossing condition is a condition on preferences.
 It is especially useful because utility functions are generally increasing (i.e. the assumption that an agent will prefer or at least consider equivalent two dollars to one dollar is unobjectionable).

 Specifically, a set of agents with some unidimensional characteristic $\alpha^i$ and preferences over different policies q satisfy the single crossing property when the following is true: